-Boko Inyundo is the Senior Marketing Manager, Technology Sector, at the global law firm DLA Piper, a Non-Exec Advisor to the Africa + Tech-focused consultancy De Charles and a Member of the International Advisory Group of the Africa Professional Services Group as well as on the Boards of the Royal African Society and the African Foundation for Development.
+Boko Inyundo is the Senior Marketing Manager, Technology Sector, at the global law firm DLA Piper, a Non-Exec Advisor to the Africa + Tech-focused consultancy De Charles and a Member of the Boards of the Royal African Society and the African Foundation for Development (AFFORD).

 His areas of expertise include: corporate strategy and business planning and its alignment with strategic marketing in the context of client relationship management, new business development and globally integrated communications.
-Boko has a demonstrable professional interest in Africa, noting he is: a Non-Executive Advisor to De Charles, a consultancy that works alongside similarly inspired founders and entrepreneurs to build products and narratives for the new generation of companies focused on Africa; a member of the International Advisory Group of the Africa Professional Services Group, which aims to bring visibility to all Pan-African professional markets to grow careers and create opportunities, with Africa Legal, its first specialist site, making it easier for African legal professionals to access the latest jobs, news and digital courses in one place; while he has recognised leadership roles in the Africa-UK third sector as a member of the Boards of both the Royal African Society and the African Foundation for Development.
-Boko is also a listed consultant with Cartus, the US-based industry leader in workforce development support to organizations worldwide, with Boko assisting senior executives and their families as they relocate from the US and Europe into Africa, while he also commentates on Africa-related matters in the media.
+Boko has a demonstrable professional interest in Africa with him regularly speaking at Africa-focused conferences in London and on the continent.
+He is a Non-Executive Advisor to De Charles, a consultancy that works alongside similarly inspired founders and entrepreneurs to build products and narratives for the new generation of companies focused on Africa, while he holds recognised leadership roles as a member of the Boards of both the Royal African Society and the African Foundation for Development.